Skip to main content

 #

 We set up a custom impromptu mocap studio at the college using a series of off-the-shelf parts such as XB1 kinect cameras.
-Using open source tools, we captured 3d motion data from several actors and medical experts who knew how to do the irregular walking gait that would be featured in the game.
-We used some of this animation, but it was also very messy and low-fidelity, so the artist manually created some other humanoid animations.
+Using open source tools, we captured 3D motion data from several actors and medical experts who knew how to do the irregular walking gait that would be featured in the game.
+We used some of this animation, but it was also very messy and low-fidelity, so the artist manually created some of the other humanoid animations.

 Mocap Data Cleanup